-- 1. Scoring Exceptions: Schools that do not qualify for all performance points hereunder due to the following circumstances shall have their Achievement level determinations based on the percentage of available points earned rather than the actual points earned: (a) if data for the two previous years is not available for a particular metric measuring change over time, the school will not get a score for that metric; (b) if data is available but not reliable due to no fault of the school, the Chief Executive Officer may remove the affected metric from consideration and the school will not get a score for that metric.
-The 2008 and 2009 ISAT and PSAE scores of students who are English Language Learners in program years 0-5 will not be factored into current status or trend scores hereunder. - 2.
+- 1. Scoring Exceptions: Schools that do not qualify for all points hereunder due to the following circumstances shall have their Achievement Level determinations based on the percentage of available points earned rather than the actual points earned: (a) if data for two previous years is not available for a particular metric measuring change over time, the school will not get a score for that metric; (b) if data is available but not reliable due to no fault of the school, the CEO may remove the affected metric from consideration and the school will not get a score for that metric.
+ISAT and PSAE scores of students who are English Language Learners in program years 0-5 will not be factored into current status or trend scores hereunder. - 2.
 Accountability Status Determination: A school with an Achievement Level 3 score hereunder shall receive Probation status.
 A school with an Achievement Level 1 score or an Achievement Level 2 score hereunder shall receive Good Standing status, except for the following which shall receive Probation status hereunder: - a.
-A school that has not satisfied the following minimum ISAT or PSAE composite score requirement: - Elementary school minimum 2009 ISAT Composite score 50% meeting or exceeding state standards - High school minimum 2009 PSAE Composite score 10% meeting or exceeding state standards. - b.
-A school that has not satisfied all applicable sustained academic improvement requirements set out in Section VII. as follows: - i.
-A school with a prior Probation status must receive an Achievement Level 1 rating or Achievement Level 2 rating for 2 consecutive years to be removed from Probation; or - ii.
-A school where the Board has taken an action under 105 ILCS 5/34-8.3(d)(2) or (4) must remain on Probation for a minimum of 5 years or until the school has made Adequate Yearly Progress for 2 consecutive years, whichever occurs later.
+A school that has not satisfied the following minimum ISAT or PSAE composite score requirement: - Elementary school minimum 2013 ISAT Composite score 24.7% meeting or exceeding state standards. - ii.
+High school minimum 2013 PSAE Composite score 10% meeting or exceeding state standards. - b.
+A school that has not satisfied all applicable sustained academic improvement requirements set out in Section VII as follows: - i.
+A school that has been on Probation status for 2 or more consecutive years must receive a Level 1 or Level 2 rating for 2 consecutive years to be removed from Probation; or - ii.
+A school where the Board has taken an action under 105 ILCS 5/34-8.3(d)(2) or (4) must remain on Probation for a minimum of 5 years or until the school has made Adequate Yearly Progress for 2 consecutive years, whichever occurs later. - c.
+There is a failure or refusal to comply with the provisions of the School Code, other applicable laws, collective bargaining agreements, court orders, or with applicable Board rules and policies.

-Notwithstanding the foregoing, a school with Good Standing status may be placed in Remediation in accordance with Section IV.B.4 herein.
+Notwithstanding the foregoing, a school with Good Standing status may be placed in Remediation in accordance with Section IV.B.3.

-- 3. Additional Review: Elementary schools with a total performance score between 18 and 20 points, or between 42.9% and 49.9% of points and High Schools with a total performance score between 13 and 15.9 points, or between 36% and 43.9% of points will undergo an Additional Review as described in section IV.C below through which their Level 3 rating may be adjusted to a Level 2 rating.
-All such schools shall have Probation status pending the result of the Additional Review.
-Upon completion of the Additional Review, the school's final Accountability Status shall be issued in accordance with Section IV.B.2. above. - 4.
-NCLB School Improvement Status: For schools not on Probation but that have either "Corrective Action", "Restructuring Planning" or "Restructuring Implementation" status under NCLB, the CEO reserves the right to place the school in Remediation status at any time if the CEO determines that the school's budget or any amendment thereto may compromise the implementation of the school's NCLB Corrective Action or Restructuring Plan.
+3. NCLB School Improvement Status: For schools not on Probation but that have either "Corrective Action", "Restructuring Planning" or "Restructuring Implementation" status under NCLB, the CEO reserves the right to place the school in Remediation status at any time if the CEO determines that the school's budget or any amendment thereto may compromise the implementation of the school's NCLB Corrective Action or Restructuring Plan.